 The FWA was established in 1956 when 8 enterprising women on Wall Street met to share professional experiences and further their knowledge.
 Our non-profit organization proudly numbers more than 1000 members worldwide.
 The FWA continues to live up to its mission, by:

 Furthering knowledge with outstanding programs that explore social concerns, technology, financial and political issues.

 Expanding horizons through international conferences and regular briefings with government officials and industry leaders.

-Contributing to our communities, reflected in 20+ years of scholarships and mentoring programs, internships, and community service activities.
+Contributing to our communities, with 30+ years of scholarships and mentoring programs for students from high school through graduate school, internships, and community service activities.

 Within the financial services industry, the FWA provides a public forum for examining important contemporary issues in business, finance, governmental policy and civic affairs.
 Click here to view a more comprehensive history of the FWA including the list of past presidents.

 The FWA mirrors the dynamic financial services industry, with a diverse membership that illustrates the breadth and depth of opportunities and occupations: